ISCHEMIC STROKE / ACUTE THERAPY

 • there are no data from RCTs (pregnancy was an exclusion criterion)

-• most case reports and small series are from patients who received thrombolysis for non-stroke diagnoses than stroke (PE, valvular thrombosis, DVT, stroke, myocardial infarction)
+• most case reports and small series are from patients who received thrombolysis for non-stroke diagnoses rather than stroke (PE, valvular thrombosis, DVT, stroke, myocardial infarction)

 • in 8 published cases of IVT, only 1 case of uterine bleeding occurred